Rising from the Dead

 “Just as sin entered the world through one man, and death through sin, and in this way death came to all people” (Romans 5:12).

 Generations came and went beneath its shadow.
 Kingdoms rose, flourished, and disappeared.
 No one ever returned.
 Death did not negotiate, hesitate, or release its hold.
-It closed every story the same way—without exception.
+It closed every story the same way, without exception.

-No one had ever broken that pattern, and no one had ever stepped into death and come back from it to live beyond its reach.
+No one had ever broken that pattern.
+No one had ever stepped into death and come back from it to live beyond its reach.
 There had been moments when God restored life—the widow’s son in the days of Elijah, the child raised by Elisha, and even Lazarus at the word of Jesus—but each of these returned to the same mortal life and would die again.
 They were powerful signs, glimpses of what God could do, pointing forward to something greater still to come.

 The resurrection of Jesus Christ.

 It was not an idea, not a tradition, and not a story shaped over time.
-A man who had truly died was raised to life by God—never to die again.
+A man who had truly died was raised to life by God, never to die again.
 This was not a return to mortal existence, but the first and only time in history that death was entered, overcome, and replaced with a newly transformed life.
 In that moment, the power that had ruled over humanity since the beginning was broken.

 “God raised him from the dead” (Acts 2:24).